Backward-wave oscillator: Carcinotron

-The device was originally given the name "carcinotron" because it was like cancer to existing radar systems.
+The device was originally given the name "carcinotron", after the Greek name for the crayfish, which swim backwards.
 By simply changing the supply voltage, the device could produce any required frequency across a band that was much larger than any existing microwave amplifier could match - the cavity magnetron worked at a single frequency defined by the physical dimensions of their resonators, and while the klystron amplified an external signal, it only did so efficiently within a small range of frequencies.

 Previously, jamming a radar was a complex and time-consuming operation.
 Operators had to listen for potential frequencies being used, set up one of a bank of amplifiers on that frequency, and then begin broadcasting.
 When the radar station realized what was happening, they would change their frequencies and the process would begin again.
 In contrast, the carcinotron could sweep through all the possible frequencies so rapidly that it appeared to be a constant signal on all of the frequencies at once.
 Typical designs could generate hundreds or low thousands of watts, so at any one frequency, there might be a few watts of power that is received by the radar station.
 However, at long range the amount of energy from the original radar broadcast that reaches the aircraft is only a few watts at most, so the carcinotron can overpower them.